oksmith/Mathematical/README.md

 # Mathematical
-Based on solutions to Project Euler problems, this space is intended for all .cpp files needed to solve a few problems that I found an interest in.
+This space is intended for all .cpp files needed to solve a few mathematics problems that I found an interest in.
+Based on generalised solutions to Project Euler problems.

 See Project Euler here: https://projecteuler.net/about